AdobeDocs/experience-platform.en/help/destinations/catalog/social/adobe-livefyre.md

 Adobe Livefyre enables you to discover, organize, and publish a constant flow of user generated content onto your website to create authentic and highly personalized experiences.

 Adobe Livefyre is a social extension in Adobe Experience Platform.
-For more information about the extension functionality, see the extension page on [Adobe Exchange](https://exchange.adobe.com/experiencecloud.details.100464.html).
+For more information about the Adobe Livefyre, read the [Livefyre implementation guide](https://experienceleague.adobe.com/docs/livefyre/implementation/home.html?lang=en).

 This destination is an [!DNL Adobe Experience Platform Launch] extension.
 For more information about how [!DNL Platform Launch] extensions work in Platform, see [Experience Platform Launch extensions overview](../launch-extensions/overview.md).